YumYummity/Guilded-Bot-Template/README.md

 - Replies on ping
 - Status changing in `tasks.py` cog
 - Join/leave logging, join message
-- Example commands and addons
+- Examples of commands, functions, and more!

 > [!IMPORTANT]
 > This template uses the **experimental event style** provided by `guilded.py`.